How It Works

 • Provide a detailed description of your bet (this is crucial for arbitrators if disputes arise)

-• Choose your stake amount and token (native ETH/ARB or supported ERC20 tokens)
+• Choose your stake amount and token (native POL or supported ERC20 tokens)

 • Optionally specify Bettor 2's address if you know your opponent